 Now, as long as we know that an object moves along a circle with a radius R with a constant speed V, we can immediately write its acceleration using the formula (6)!

 Problems:

-1. You release a 100g bob of a 1m long pendulum while the pendulum is in horizontal position (see Figure below).
-The maximum tension of the thread is 20N.
+1. You release a 2kg bob of a 1m long pendulum while the pendulum is in horizontal position (see Figure below).
+The maximum weight the thread can hold corresponds to 5kg at rest.
 Will the thread break?